 - Module 5.2 Social Work with Refugees and Migrants in Area of Origin and Transit Countries

 - Module 6.2 Practice Project II: Evaluation & Implementation (optional: in area of origin)

 - Module 3.5 Dealing with Illness & Traumata

 - Module 4.2 Social Work with Unaccompanied Minors

 - Module 3.2 Master Thesis

-Bachelor degree or diploma in the study programme social work, welfare, welfare work or social pedagogy with an overall score of 2.5 or better and at least 210 credit points, or a qualitatively equivalent university degree; with a qualification of at least 180 CPs, the missing 30 CPs can be made up subject to certain conditions.
+Bachelor degree or diploma in the study program social work, welfare, welfare work or social pedagogy with an overall score of 2.5 or better and at least 210 credit points, or a qualitatively equivalent university degree; with a qualification of at least 180 CPs, the missing 30 CPs can be made up subject to certain conditions.

-Applicants, who have acquired their study programme qualification at a non-German language institution, must provide proof of sufficient knowledge of German (language proficiency level A2 of the Common European Framework of Reference for Languages of the Council of Europe or higher) in order to be admitted; enrolment takes place in this respect subject to the condition that proof is provided by the end of the second semester.
+Applicants, who have acquired their study program qualification at a non-German language institution, must provide proof of sufficient knowledge of German (language proficiency level A2 of the Common European Framework of Reference for Languages of the Council of Europe or higher) in order to be admitted; enrolment takes place in this respect subject to the condition that proof is provided by the end of the second semester.